-Definition: Type of Entity that is sub-lea asing office space.
-This selection will determined.
+Definition: Type of Entity that is sub-leasing office space.
+This selection will determine if an additional field is exposed.

-Format: [Pick from List]

-Code Meaning

-Commonwealth - MOU Sub-lease is with a Commonwealth Entity under a MOU

-Commonwealth - Other Sub-lease is with a Commonwealth Entity under a lease

-Private Sub-lease is with a Private Entity

-State Government Sub-lease is with a State
+Code Meaning Commonwealth - MOU Sub-lease is with a Commonwealth Entity under a MOU Commonwealth - Other Sub-lease is with a Commonwealth Entity under a lease Private Sub-lease is with a Private Entity State Government Sub-lease is with a State Government or local Government Entity